If you fulfil the criteria outlined above, the first step in the process is to contact us for an application form and information pack.

+If you are nominated by the Council for a Housing Association vacancy, Safe Home will gather additional information on the property to send to you.
+Where possible, we will also compile a housing fact sheet to send to you.
 This fact sheet will include photographs and additional details on the scheme and the general area (Example: proximity to shops/services/transport links etc)

 Safe Home does not manage or build any properties of our own.
 We operate by trying to match our applicants up with existing Housing Associations throughout the country.

 We recognise that one housing scheme or location is not going to suit everybody.
 As long as Safe Home housing applicants keep in touch with us and up-date us on their circumstances, we will continue to send on details of other vacancies as they arise.

 Most Housing Associations will require applicants to travel for interview.
 This benefits both the Housing Association and the prospective tenant.
 It is a very big step to take to move to a property and an area that you have not viewed for yourself.